-T1: 0 11 54 540 111 11 11 11 11 1 Hotkey Features Integration This software enables F1-F12 special keys and buttons on your computer.
+Hotkey Features Integration This software enables F1-F12 special keys and buttons on your computer.
 For example, when the microphone mute key or button is pressed, the microphone state switches between mute and unmute.
 The mute state indicator is displayed on the screen whenever the mute state is changed.
 Lenovo Vantage Your computer's best features and capabilities should be easy to access and understand.
 With Lenovo Vantage, they are.
-Use Lenovo Vantage to do the following: Manage updates, get the latest drivers, and keep the software on your computer up-to-date.
-Protect yourself from malicious Wi-Fi networks.
-Optimize your computer performance, monitor your computer health.
-Access your user guide, check warranty status, and view accessories customized for your computer.
-Read how-to articles, explore Lenovo forums, and stay up-to-date on technology news with articles and blogs from trusted sources.
-Configure hardware settings.
-Create and manage your Lenovo ID.
+Lenovo Vantage enables you to: Know the device status easily and customize device settings.
+Download and install UEFI BIOS, firmware, and driver updates to keep your computer up-to-date.
+Monitor your computer health, and secure your computer against outside threats.
+Look up warranty status (online).
+Access User Guide and helpful articles.
+Notes: The available features vary depending on the computer model.
+Lenovo Vantage makes periodic updates of the features to keep improving your experience with your computer.
+The description of features might be different from that on your actual user interface.
 This app is filled with exclusive Lenovo content to help you learn more about what you can do with your Lenovo computer.